Ajay-Kanna-0231/Wall-Follower-Maze-Solving-Algorithm/README.md

 - A maze-solving algorithm using the wall follower approach.
 - Code written in C++.
 - Designed to work with Tinkercad

+## File Dtructure and Details
+├── README.md
+├── Setup_in_Tinkercad_image.png
+├── wall_follower.cpp

+- The readme file contains the introduction about this project
+- The Setup_in_Tinkercad_image.png has the image of the tinkercad circuit in it
+- The wall_follower.cpp has the C++ code to run the circuit which follows wall follower algorithm